goepp/graphseg/README.md

 # graphseg
-Segmented estimation of graphical data
+Segmented estimation of spatial data

 Performs estimation of spatial data with regularization using the adjacency structure.